 Help SFHA reduce the impact of Universal Credit

-The SFHA issues a monthly survey that tries to measure the impact of the rollout of Universal Credit on housing associations – and for very good reasons.
+The SFHA issues a monthly survey that aims to measure the impact of the roll-out of Universal Credit on housing associations – and for very good reasons.

-The UK Government and the DWP report that they have increased the performance of Universal Credit, which is the main reason why the SFHA has been carrying out the surveys – to see if the claims actually stand up.
+The UK Government and the DWP report that they have increased the performance of Universal Credit, which is the main reason that the SFHA has been carrying out the surveys – to see if the claims actually stand up.